pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

 ## Prereqs
-Raspberry Pi or Ubuntu Linux
+* Raspberry Pi or Ubuntu Linux (the new dns server)
-A Local router
+* A local router with ipv4 dhcp
-Static ip assigned to your Raspberry Pi or Ubuntu Linux box
+* A reserved IPV4 ip on router and that ip is static on the dns server

 ## Install bind9